-3. Enter the required information and log in to your account.
-Your PIN # is the same one that you used to fill out your FAFSA online.
+- Enter the required information and log in to your account.
+Your FSAID is the same as the one that you used to fill out your FAFSA online.

 Exit Counseling must be completed once a student graduates , falls below half-time status, or sits out of school for a period longer than 6 months.